 Professor Clive Barstow, Edith Cowan University

 Dr Katherine Ellinghaus, La Trobe University

-Professor Barbara de la Harpe, Executive Dean - Faculty of Business, Education, Law and Arts, University of Southern Queensland
+Professor Barbara de la Harpe, University of Southern Queensland

 Adjunct Professor Ian Howie, RMIT University

 Emeritus Fellow Colin Steele, ANU College of Arts and Social Sciences, Former ANU Librarian

 Associate Professor Dan Woodman, The Australian Sociological Association and The University of Melbourne